Why Stillness Feels Hard

 Relaxing your jaw by 10%

-Think about a hobby you enjoy. . .
+Think about a person you love. . .

 These moments are puzzle pieces.
 Eventually, they form a picture of safety your body can trust.